Msulecki/cmoa_downloader/README.md

 ---

-_*It's useful for saving your magna of choice for offline reading*_
+_*It's useful for saving your manga of choice for offline reading*_

 ```
 $ git clone https://github.com/Msulecki/cmoa_downloader.git